anebz/cloud/Accreditations/aws_solutions_associate.md

 * Standard reserved instance: more discount, can't exchange instances but can change AZ, scope, network platform, or instance size
-* Convertible reserved instance: flexibility to change families, OS types and tenancies Scheduled reserved instance: purchase capacity reservations that recur on a daily/weekly/monthly basis with a specified start time and duration, for a one-year term
+* Convertible reserved instance: flexibility to change families, OS types and tenancies
+* Scheduled reserved instance: purchase capacity reservations that recur on a daily/weekly/monthly basis with a specified start time and duration, for a one-year term

-If you purchased a reserved instance but you want to stop it, terminate the RI asap to avoid getting billed at the on-demand price when it expires and go to AWS RI marketplace and sell it
+If you purchased a reserved instance but you want to stop it, terminate the RI asap to avoid getting billed at the on-demand price when it expires and sell it in the AWS RI marketplace

 > Networking